myleskeller/FlipPhone/docs/codelab.md

 positive
 : **Note**: this codelab demonstrates the real-time capabilities of Firestore, but it's also simple to fetch data without a listener.
 You can call get() on any query or reference to fetch a data snapshot.

-Now the app is fully configured to read data from Firestore. **Run** the app again and you should see the restaurants you added in the previous step:
+Now the app is fully configured to read data from Firestore. **Run** the app again and you should see the phones you added in the previous step:

 ![Firestore-Android5](img/Firestore-Android5.png)